-Designated in 1992 and completely signed by 1998, Interstate 39 totals 182.72 miles in the Badger State.
-The freeway designation runs concurrently with Interstate 90 from Illinois at Beloit, north toward Madison, where Interstate 94 joins the pair.
+Designated in 1992 and completely signed by 1998, Interstate 39 extends 182.72 miles north in the Badger State.
+The freeway designation runs concurrently with Interstate 90 from Illinois at Beloit, north toward Madison, where I-94 joins the pair.
 The three overlap between the capital city to a point just south of Portage.
 There I-39 combines with U.S. 51 north to Plover, Stevens Point and Wausau.

-Interstate 39 currently ends at an interchange with Wis 29 west of Downtown Wausau.
-The U.S. 51 freeway continues north the terminus another 24 miles to Merrill, and as a varying expressway / freeway to Tomahawk and the Oneida County line.
+Interstate 39 ends at an interchange with Wis 29 west of Downtown Wausau.
+The freeway continues north along U.S. 51 another 24 miles to Merrill, and as a varying expressway / freeway to Tomahawk and the Oneida County line.

-The I-39/90 Expansion Project underway through 2021 rebuilds a 45-mile stretch of Interstates 39 and 90 from the Illinois state line to Madison.
+The I-39/90 Expansion Project underway through 2021 rebuilds a 45 mile long stretch of I-39/90 from the Illinois state line to Madison.
 Work modernizes the freeway by rebuilding bridges, reconfiguring outdated interchange designs and widening the freeway to six or eight overall lanes.
-One of the larger projects is the Systems Interchange planned for the junction with Interstate 43 north and Wis 81 west.
-Work there runs from summer 2019 to fall 2012.
+One of the larger projects is the Systems Interchange being built with Interstate 43 north and Wis 81 west.
+Work there runs from Summer 2019 to Fall 2021.

 Interstate 39 Wisconsin Guides